 A Financial Advisor is Your First Line of Defense

-Financial advisors occupy a unique position among the different trusted sources families have to help them protect their wealth.
+Financial advisors occupy a unique position among the different professional sources families have to help them protect their wealth.
 They have the capability to act as a family’s ‘first responder’ to alert them to possible signs of diminished capacity.
 Certain red flags, such as multiple or large unscheduled withdrawals, requests to buy or sell securities inconsistent with their investment strategy, forgetting critical conversations, or uncharacteristic emotional outbursts, can alert advisors to potential warning signs.

 Do-it-yourself investors may have reasons why they don’t engage financial advisors.
 They may pride themselves on their DIY capabilities.
 They may question why they should pay someone else for something they can do themselves.
 They may have had a bad experience with a financial advisor, or they may not trust anyone else with their money.